Title IX: Sexual Violence

 This policy applies to the conduct of vendors, contractors, and third parties.
 Persons who believe they have been discriminated against or harassed in violation of this policy should make a complaint in the manner set forth in this section.

-It is a violation of this policy to retaliate against any member of the ARCOM Community who reports or assists in making a complaint of discrimination or harassment or who participates in the investigation of a complaint in any way.
+It is a violation of this policy to retaliate against any member of the ACHE and/or ARCOM Community who reports or assists in making a complaint of discrimination or harassment, or who participates in the investigation of a complaint in any way.
 Persons who believe they have been retaliated against in violation of this policy should make a complaint in the manner set forth in this section.

 Protecting the Complainant